-For 2017/18 season various definitions have been revised for greater clarity.
+For the 2017/18 season, various definitions have been revised for greater clarity.
 References to the cause of grain defects have been replaced with reference to the visual effect.
 Some quality parameters have been amended to better reflect customer requirements.

 From time to time, Viterra will offer additional grade segregations that reflect particular customer specifications and may be for specific sites only.

 For each load of barley, growers will be required to use the Delivery Advice and Declaration Form to declare any application of glyphosate.